randallwc/.dotfiles/notes/vim.md

 " :![command]
 " :r !ls
 " :r [File] reads file into this file
+" :w [File] write file into this file
+" :w !pbcopy " pipe current buffer into a command
 " :vimgrep pattern %
 " :vimgrep pattern % | copen